Otronicon is intended to not only entertain guests, but to showcase career opportunities right in our own backyard.

 So, have fun at Otronicon… play some videogames, ride a flight simulator, even test a robot.
 But know that behind all the fun is an exciting, energizing career path that’s yours for the taking and know that Otronicon can be that first step in an amazing journey!

 Here's a look at some of the career opportunities available at Otronicon:

 Focusing on the world of technology and digital media, our workshops cover topics from game design to cyberforensics.
 Featuring partners from our local industry and educational institutions, join us to discover exciting career pathways and hands-on experiences in these fields.
 Designed for young men and women, ages 12-18.

 Hear from local industry leaders and get their expert advice.
-In these moderated discussion, you'll learn how people working in the industry today got their start and keep their edge.
+In these moderated discussions, you'll learn how people working in the industry today got their start and keep their edge.
 Designed for young women and men exploring a career path or for those looking to make a change.

 These posters were created by Orlando Science Center as part of an educational series for Otronicon.
 The idea was to highlight career aspects and information beyond just computer programming that are not always associated with the videogame and modeling and simulation industries.

 05 December 2013

 The mission of Advanced Distributed Learning Initiative is simple: to provide the highest quality of cost effective learning available.
 At Otronicon, they plan to do just that with the Imaginarium workshop.